+Dr. Lindsay A. Rosenwald was a founder of our company and a former significant stockholder.
 Effective April 2007, we began accruing monthly fees for consulting services at a rate of \$25,000 per month to Paramount Corporate Development, LLC, an affiliate of Dr. Rosenwald.
 These services consisted of clinical and regulatory support, including preparation for the initial meeting with the FDA for diltiazem, pheneylephrine and iferanserin, and corporate, legal and accounting services.
-This agreement was terminated as of August 31, 2008, but as of December 31, 2011 there was an unpaid balance under this agreement of \$100,000.
+This agreement was terminated as of August 31, 2008, but as of December 31, 2012 there was an unpaid balance under this agreement of \$100,000.
 Paramount continued to provide accounting and legal assistance to us after the termination, but did not charge us for those services, and the fair value of those services was not deemed significant.
+This transaction was approved by our Board prior to the time we entered into the arrangement.